beyarkay/masters-thesis/src/02_background.md

 -->

-Support Vector Machines (SVMs) are a form of supervised learning that can be used for classification and regression.
+Support Vector Machines (SVMs) are a form of supervised learning that can be used for classification or regression.
 As _Ergo_ is a classification problem, only SVM classifiers will be discussed here.
-SVMs work well in high dimensions and perform classifications using a small subset of the training observations, so are fast and memory efficient.
-SVMs do not natively support multi-class classification, however this can be implemented via one-vs-rest classification which will be discussed in the Methodology chapter, Section
+SVMs work well in high dimensions and perform classifications using a small subset of the training observations, making them relatively fast and memory efficient.
+While SVMs do not natively support multi-class classification, it be implemented via one-vs-rest classification which will be discussed in Section \ref{sec:04-one-vs-rest}.
-\ref{models-specifics-svm}.
 The remainder of this section will describe SVMs as used for binary classification tasks.

-SVMs learn to distinguish two classes in a dataset by finding a hyperplane which will completely separate the two classes.
-Intuitively, an SVM attempts to find a hyperplane which splits the dataset, such that 1) the hyperplane maximises the distance to the nearest observation (regardless of the class of that observation) and 2) all observations from the same class are on the same side of the hyperplane.
-In the case where the data is not linearly separable and thus no hyperplane exists which can separate the classes, a kernel function is used to transform the data into a new space in which the classes can be linearly separated.
-Kernel functions will be discussed in section \ref{todo}.
+SVMs learn to distinguish two classes in a dataset by finding a hyperplane that completely separates the two classes.
+Intuitively, an SVM attempts to find a hyperplane which splits the dataset, such that 1) the hyperplane maximises the distance to the nearest observation regardless of the class of that observation and 2) all observations from the same class are on the same side of the hyperplane.
+Many classification tasks are not linearly separable, and thus a certain amount of "slack" is often permitted in the mathematical formulation of an SVM which permits some observations to be on the wrong side of the hyperplane.
+These observations incur some penalty, the magnitude of which is controlled by a hyperparameter.
+In some cases it is advantageous to use a kernel function to transform the data into a new space and the hyperplane is found in this new space.

 Given a dataset with input vectors (features) $x_i$ and corresponding labels
-$y_i$, where $y_i$ is either -1 or 1, we want to find a hyperplane represented by $\bm{w} x + b = 0$. $\bm{w}$ is the weight vector, $x$ is the input vector, and $b$ is the bias.
+$y_i$, where $y_i$ is either -1 or 1, the task of an SVM is to find a hyperplane to split the two classes.
+This hyperplane is defined by $\bm{w} x + b = 0$, where $\bm{w}$ is named the weight vector, $x$ is the input vector, and
+$b$ is named the bias.

 Given an observation $x_i$, the sign of $\bm{w} x_i + b$ will indicate which class it belongs to, according to the SVM classifier.

-The _margin_ of a SVM is defined as the distance between the hyperplane and the nearest data points.
-In maximising the margin, an SVM is better able to generalise to unseen data because it creates a better separation between the classes and a greater chance that an unseen data point will be far from the hyperplane.
+The _margin_ of a SVM is defined as the distance between the hyperplane and the nearest data point(s).
+In maximising the margin, an SVM is better able to generalise to unseen data because it creates a better separation between the classes.
+This results in a greater probability that an unseen data point will be further from the hyperplane.

-To calculate the value of the margin, recognise first that the margin is equal to the distance between the two hyperplanes
+To calculate the magnitude of the margin, recognise first that the margin is equal to the distance between two hyperplanes

 $$
-    \bm{w} x - b = -1 \quad \text{(called the negative hyperplane)}
+    \bm{w} x - b = -1 \quad \text{(named the negative hyperplane)}
 $$

 and

 $$
-    \bm{w} x - b = +1 \quad \text{(called the negative hyperplane)}
+    \bm{w} x - b = +1 \quad \text{(named the negative hyperplane)}.
 $$

 If we define $x_0$ as a point in the negative hyperplane such that